 Image SEO checklist:

-- Alt text - Describe image content with keywords where relevant
+- Alt text - describe image content, include keywords where relevant

-- Format - Use WebP for modern browsers, JPEG for photos, PNG for graphics
+- Format - WebP for modern browsers, JPEG for photos, PNG for graphics

-- Dimensions - Size images appropriately for display size
+- Dimensions - size images appropriately for display

 URL Structure